MarekBisik/nauka/README.md

-Now with even more updates!t
+Now with even more updates!